McArthur Burney Falls State Park

 Due note 6: If after your visit here you are heading Redding and you have time to spend I recommend visiting Hatchet Creek Falls or Potem Creek Falls.

-My thoughts: One of the most amazing waterfalls I saw in California, the park worth the visit only for the waterfall.
+This is one of the most amazing waterfalls I saw in California, the park worth the visit only for the waterfall.
 At the park you can also visit Lake Britton and hike few short hiking trails.

 The visit:

-McArthur-Burney Memorial Falls State Park is within the Cascade Range.
-It covered with a forest, has five miles of river streamside and access to lake Britton shoreline.
 It is the second oldest state park in the California Parks system, located approximately 6 miles north of Burney on highway 89.

-The park's main attraction is the Burney Falls (129-foot).
 The river flow is being fed from underground springs and flows down to Lake Britton.
 The waterfalls are getting a flow of 100 million gallons every day to create the majestic falls.

 As stated above, at summer and holidays come early in the morning or late at the afternoon, the park can be crowded, you may suffer from long waiting time before entering the park.

 From the parking lot you can hear the waterfall, walk to the nearby overlook, and take the short, paved trail to the bottom of the waterfalls.
-The wide, tall wall of the waterfall is impressive to watch from below.

 Hiking: